rackerlabs/technical-blog/_posts/2014-11-06-configure-keystone-apache.md

 ---
 layout: post
-title: "Configure Keystone to Utilize Apache"
+title: Configure Keystone to Utilize Apache
-date: 2014-11-06 17:20
+date: '2014-11-06 17:20'
 comments: true
 author: Matt Dorn
 published: true
 categories:
   - OpenStack
- - apache
   - python
-bio:
- Matt Dorn is a Cloud Technology Instructor with Rackspace focused on helping IT teams around the world build private clouds with OpenStack.
-You can find his blog at http://www.madorn.com/
+bio: 'Matt Dorn is a Cloud Technology Instructor with Rackspace focused on helping IT teams around the world build private clouds with OpenStack.
+You can find his blog at http://www.madorn.com/'
 ---

 Keystone and many current OpenStack API components run in an [Eventlet](http://eventlet.net/) based http server.
 Eventlet is designed to perform well in networked environments and handles everything in a single thread.